carbonplan/carbon-removal-application/markdown/supplements/ocean.md

-Application Supplement: Ocean
+# Application Supplement: Ocean

+_(Made available under a CC0 license)_

-(Only fill out this supplement if it applies to you) Physical Footprint
+_Only fill out this supplement if it applies to you_

+Physical Footprint
 Describe the geography of your deployment, its relationship to coastlines, shipping channels, other human or animal activity, etc.
 <200 words